eblade/restnote/README.md

 will import `MODULE_NAME`.`CLASS_NAME` using Pythons paths and construct an instance with the arguments given as arguments to the contructor.
 Returned is the instance object.

-    internal PATH, MODULE_NAME, CLASS_NAME, ARG1, ..., ARGn -> TARGET

-on the other hand will load the local file specified by `PATH` and construct the class from there.

     use INSTANCE, METHOD, ARG1, ..., ARGn -> TARGET